Plum – Patience – Four of Fruit Trees (Cups)

 Genus: Prunus – Family: Rosaceae

 The spirit of a plum tree speaks to the value of patience and meditation.
-The phrase “patience is a virtue” reminds us that plums don’t become prunes in one day, yet the benefits are worth the wait.
+The phrase “patience is a virtue” reminds us that plums don’t become prunes in one day, and that they are worth the wait.

 The Chinese word for plum is Li, means “clinging radiance.”
 Li is seen as the “light-giving” force that brings clarity.
 Li represents the elements of fire and sun.
 The English name for plum comes from the Latin word prunum meaning plum tree.
 By the late 18thcentury the word “plum” was used to describe “something desirable.”